 Waitomo is Maori for “the stream which flows into the hole in the ground.”
 And what a stream it is!
 We took a 45 min boat ride through these underground caves and ogled the glowworms over our heads the whole way.
 It was just like sitting under a starry, starry night sky.
 Breathtakingly beautiful.

 Glow worms are unique to New Zealand.
 They are essentially the larvae of insects that use their glow to attract a food source.
 You can see them in other places within the country, but they are perhaps at their most impressive here in Waitomo.

 Also, they are cannibals.
 True story.
 A glowworm lives for three days and gives birth to 100 babies.
 But just 20 will survive thanks to all the other glowworms who gobble them up.

-So many huge stalactites and stalagmites in the caves!
-I found myself meditating on the power of perseverance as our guide encouraged us to watch a bead of water pool on the tip of a vast stalactite over a period of minutes and then drip into the pool of water below.
+There were some incredible stalactites and stalagmites in these caves as well, In fact, I found myself meditating on the power of perseverance as our guide encouraged us to watch a bead of water pool on the tip of a vast stalactite over a period of minutes and then drip into the pool of water below.

 It takes millions of years for these caves to form.
 In 100 years, a stalactite only grows as much as a fingernail!